dkelly255/calorieculator/README.md

 ![alt text](readme/macro_button_2.png)

-Lastly, the final calculate button is on the Meal Plan Generator page, where the user can click a button after selecting their desired food choices, to trigger the generation of meal plan ideas
+Lastly, the final calculate button is on the Meal Plan Generator page, where the user can click a button after selecting their desired food choices, to trigger the generation of meal plan ideas.
+This button is also programmed to be hidden until the user has selected at least one food from each group - to prevent any calculation errors and maintain positive User Experience

 ![alt text](readme/meal_button.png)